paulrobello/par_gpt/README.md

 - Open URL - Opens a URL in the default browser.
 - Fetch URL - Fetches the content of one or more webpages and returns as markdown.
 - Show image in terminal - Displays low resolution image in terminal sized based on terminal dimensions.
-- Figlet - Displays Figlet style text in terminal.
 - Youtube search - Search youtube and get video info.
+  - keywords: youtube
 - Youtube transcript - Get youtube transcript for video.
+  - keywords: youtube
 - Hacker News - Fetch top posts from HackerNews.
+  - keywords: hackernews
 - Git - Allows interaction with local git repos.
+  - keywords: git, commit
 - Tavily search - Search web and get scraped web results.
 - Serper search - Search web using serper.
 - Google search - Search web using google.
 - Brave search - Search web using brave search.
 - Reddit search - Search reddit and get posts and optionally comments.
+  - keywords: reddit
 - Clipboard - Allows copy to and from clipboard.
+  - keywords: clipboard
 - RSS - Fetch RSS feed content.
+  - keywords: rss
 - Weather - Fetch weather info.
+  - keywords: weather, wx
 - Github - Allows creation, publishing to and listing of personal Github repos.
+  - keywords: github
+- List visible windows - Gets info on all visible windows.
+Can be used for window / screen capture.
+  - keywords: windows
+- Figlet - Displays Figlet style text in terminal.
+  - keywords: figlet
+- Capture Window Image - Capture screenshot of of window or desktop
+  - keywords: capture, screenshot
+- Image Gen - Generate image using Dall-E-3
+  - keywords: image

 ## Code sandbox
 The code sandbox allows the AI agent mode to write and execute code safely contained in a docker container.